bem22/CV/cv.md

 <!--Volunteering-->
 #### Volunteering
 * Software Engineering representative in School of Computer Science Committee
+ - Debated important problems regarding module choices, SoCS module format
+ - Arranged deadline extensions for Software Engineering course where needed
 * GitHub ["Campus Expert"](https://github.com/campus-experts) since October 2017
+ - Represented my school in a hackathon where GitHub was sponsoring
+ - Offered GitHub crash courses to first year students
+ - Met with other developers and discussed about potential features of GitHub

 <!--Leadership-->
 #### Leadership